Holo-Light-GmbH/Hololight-Stream-SDK-Trial/Docs/qrcode.md

 _isar.QrCodeIsSupportedReceived += QrApi_OnIsSupportedReceived;
 ```

-Call **IsarQr.Start()** to tell the HoloLens to start searching for QR Codes.
+Call `IsarQr.RequestAccess()` to request permission from user to scan for QR Codes.
-When it has found some, it will trigger the corresponding events.
+The user's permission is requested once and saved for use across all app session lifecycles.

-Call **IsarQr.RequestAccess()** to ask Permission from User to scan for QR Codes.
+Call `IsarQr.Start()` to start scanning for QR Codes.
+When a code is found, an event will trigger passing the scanned data.
-This is needed only one time for the first use.
-The Status is saved through different App Session cycles.

-Call **IsarQr.Stop()** if you don't need to track the QR Codes anymore.

-Inside the update function call **IsarQr.ProcessMessages()**
+Call `IsarQr.Stop()` to stop scanning for codes.

+Within the Unity `Update()` method, call `IsarQr.ProcessMessages()` to process QR Codes on the server.
 ```csharp
 private void Update()
 	{